Ride-The-Lightning/c-lightning-REST/README.md

 - connect - Connect with a network peer
 - listpeers - Returns the list of peers connected with the node
 - fundchannel - Open channel with a connected peer node
+- getchannels - Get the list of channels open on the node

 PRs are welcome! :-)